 Craig Hemmens, Missouri State University

 John Howard Award - The John Howard Award is given intermittently, upon significant demand, to recognize an individual who has made significant and sustained contributions to the practice of corrections.
 The nominee MUST have made significant contributions to practice, but also can have made significant contributions in scholarship, teaching, policy, or service.
 Nominators can make the argument that a nominee's scholarship or work in teaching, policy, or service DID make a significant contribution to practice.
 This is encouraged.
 Nominations are accepted every year and the committee will seriously consider all nominees.
 However, the awarding of this honor is solely at the Committee's discretion and may not be awarded each year.
-Nominees should send a description of the nominee's contributions, explaining how the nominee meets or exceeds the criteria, along with a copy of the nominee's CV to the Chair of the Awards Committee.
+Nominees should send a description of the nominee's contributions, explaining how the nominee meets or exceeds the criteria, along with a copy of the nominee's CV to the Section Chair.

 Past award recipients: